 It wasn’t until Ameli one day did something she was allowed to, then looked at me and shook her head that I realised that it did have an effect on her.

-So we’ve started making a few changes to the way we ‘do’ things.
+So we started making a few changes to the way we ‘do’ things.

 I have found that since we have embarked on phasing out ‘no’, it’s impact has become greater too.
 Recently, Ameli ran along a patio, full speed towards the edge yet not looking at it.
 I yelled ‘NO!’ and she stopped dead, looking at me.
 I was able to walk over to her, take her hand and show her where she was headed.
 I honestly believe she got it, as she put her arms around my neck, and let me lift her down.

 So, yes, I’m holding my hand up.
 I might be getting this totally wrong.
 Perhaps I’ll turn out with a child who knows no boundaries, defies every limit and is thoroughly disobedient.
 It is possible.
-But my hope is that in positive instruction, providing alternatives and causing her to think from this young age (she’s thirteen months at the moment), not only will it give me time to ‘practice’ and break free from the in-built ‘no’, but it will allow her to grow up as an analytical person aware of her decisions and choices, conscious of her actions, free to explore and ready to take on the world without fear.
+But my hope is that in positive instruction, providing alternatives and causing her to think from this young age, not only will it give me time to ‘practice’ and break free from the in-built ‘no’, but it will allow her to grow up as an analytical person aware of her decisions and choices, conscious of her actions, free to explore and ready to take on the world without fear.

 How about you?
 Have you found alternatives to ‘no’ or do you think that’s a step too far?